 400Ports of call in 150 countries

-CMA CGM: subsidiaries with targeted expertise for personalised service
+CMA CGM: subsidiaries and brands with targeted expertise for personalised service

 The CMA CGM Group operates all over the world and on every sea.
-In order to offer personalised service, the company owns a portfolio of brands that complement one another and offer strong regional expertise:
+In order to offer personalised service, the company owns a portfolio of brands and subsidiaries that complement one another and offers strong regional expertise:

 Other CMA CGM activities & subsidiaries are:

 - CMA Ships, for vessel fleet and crew management (upkeep, provisioning, construction projects, etc.);